This course will give you a working knowledge of the following:

 - The concept of participatory democracy in the context of restorative justice practices

-- The concept of social capital in the context of harm prevention
+- The concept of social capital in the context of harm prevention and repairing damaged relationships

 After completing the course, you should be able to do the following: